 Pintail Power’s patented Liquid Salt Combined Cycle™ (LSCC) technology transforms existing thermal generation assets into a renewables storage solution.
-LSCC technology provides cost-effective bulk energy storage in a compact footprint to provide low-carbon dispatchable power for utility grids, microgrids, islands, and facilities.
-LSCC integrates proven utility equipment.
-Thermal energy storage is integrated with combustion and steam turbines in a novel way to deliver hybrid synergies:
+LSCC technology provides low-cost bulk energy storage in a compact footprint to provide low-carbon dispatchable power for utility grids, microgrids, islands, and facilities.
+LSCC integrates thermal energy storage proven combustion and steam turbines in a novel way to deliver hybrid synergies:

 - Fuel efficiency for low-carbon power,

 - Low environmental impact by using a non-flammable, non-toxic, and environmentally benign storage medium.

 The Liquid Salt Combined Cycle adds thermal energy storage and re-arranges the typical combined cycle in these significant ways:

 - We add an electrically heated thermal energy storage system, shown in orange in the diagram below, that uses a liquid salt as a storage and heat transfer medium.

 - We move the steam evaporator outside the exhaust gas path, using stored energy to boil water, and replace the evaporator with addition superheater and economizer tubes.

 This novel arrangement removes heat transfer constraints to increase steam flow 250%, boosting the power from the steam cycle.
 In addition to absorbing over-generation and providing long discharge duration, the stored energy displaces fuel and enhances operating flexibility.